ProgMEM-CC/Minecraft-Backdoor-Updated/README.md

 * #coords - get the coordinates of specified player
 * #tp - teleport to specified coordinates **[Visible]**
 * #stop - shutdown the server **[Visible, See below.]**
+* #32k - you should know about op enchants.
 Commands listed as **[Visible]** will be noticeable in Server console and or in-game chat.

 Warning: